 What Kind of Tequila Are We Talking About Here?

 Sorry folks, this isn’t that cheap tequila you drink in your college days!
 If the tequila isn’t labeled 100% agave, it's probably mixed with non-agave sugars including cane sugar.
-Tequila — the good stuff — that is labeled “100 Percent Agave,” “100 Percent Blue Agave” or “100 Percent Agave Azul,” is loosely thought to lower blood sugar and triglyceride levels (blood fat levels associated with heart disease).
+Tequila — the good stuff — that is labeled “100 Percent Agave,” “100 Percent Blue Agave” or “100 Percent Agave Azul,” is loosely thought to lower blood sugar and triglyceride levels - blood fat levels associated with heart disease.
+(For more info on tequila and how it's made, head over to our story What Is Tequila Made From?.)
 It’s believed that a compound found in the agave plant called agavin is responsible for these health benefits.
 Agavins are a natural form of the fructose sugar called fructans.
 The touch of research conducted on rodents shows that fructans from the Agave tequilana plant (the base ingredient in tequila) help decrease weight gain by suppressing appetite and lowering high blood sugar.
 However, in reviewing the research you’ll find that the fructans are administered to the rodents in an isolated or supplemental form.
 These rodents aren’t given shots of tequila!

 Should We Be Doing Shots of Tequila?

 Media outlets are picking up these studies and grossly exaggerating the health benefits.
 “Because it comes from a plant, there may be bioactive ingredients; however research has not shown any additional benefits,” according to Kathleen Zelman, MPH, RDN, Director of Nutrition, WebMD.
 Zelman says that the known benefits of alcohol come from the ethanol when consumed within recommended guidelines.